DarLynnNovak/MyCMEFormDLLs/README.md

 # Getting Started
 Getting your code up and running on your own system:
 1. Clone this project to a folder on your drive.
+2. Open the solution in Visual Studio or your choice of ide.

 # Build and Test